evangelistalab/forte/docs/sphinx/methods/dsrg.rst

       ------------------------------------------------
     Orbitals are already semicanonicalized.

+  All DSRG procedures require the orbitals to be canonicalized.
+In this basis, the core, active, and virtual diagonal blocks of the average Fock matrix are diagonal.
+  Forte will test if the orbitals provided are canonical, and if not it will perform a canonicalization.
-  Since Psi4's CASSCF will canonicalize orbitals at the end, here Forte just tests the Fock matrix but does not perform an actual orbital rotation.
+  In this example, since Psi4's CASSCF orbitals are already canonical, Forte just tests the Fock matrix but does not perform an actual orbital rotation.

-* Compute DSRG-MRPT2 energy:
+* Computation of the DSRG-MRPT2 energy:

   - The output first prints out a summary of several largest amplitudes and possible intruders: ::